 Instead of polluting your appearance, being honest impresses interviewers; it shows your ability to admit, resolve, and learn.

-Getting to the Truth—Would They Be Empathetic On The Job?
+Would They Be Empathetic On The Job?

 Sales reps who lack the empathy card fail because they’re focused only on their own agenda.
 They agitate prospects and close bad-fit deals that quickly churn.